creatingCommunityHealth/book/README.md

 DOI: 10.4324/9781003391784

-The book is currently in production, due out on Routledge in May 2023.

-Notes and references for the book are here, arranged by chapter.
-There are links given to files wherever I can find them online.
+Notes and references for the book are here, arranged by chapter, with links to content if available online.

 [Notes and references](https//www.communityhealth.uk)